Individualism During Crises, with Jingjing Li, Ting Xu and Natasha Z. Foutz, The Review of Economics and Statistics (2022) 104 (2): 368–385.

 Data as a Networked Asset, with Qiushi Huang, Ye Li, and Huan Tang

-Best Paper Award at SAIF Annual Research Conference
+Best Paper Award at the 2025 SAIF Annual Research Conference

-Selected Conferences: RCFS Winter Conference, Duke-UNC Corporate Finance Conference, FutFinInfo, SFS Cavalcade North America, FIRS, CICF, EFA, Barcelona School of Economics Summer Forum, SAIF Annual Research Conference, GSU-MS AI and Fintech Conference, Annual Carey Finance Conference, AFA
+Selected Conferences: RCFS Winter Conference, Duke-UNC Corporate Finance Conference, FutFinInfo, SFS Cavalcade North America, FIRS, CICF, EFA, Barcelona School of Economics Summer Forum, SAIF Annual Research Conference, GSU-MS AI and Fintech Conference, Annual Carey Finance Conference, AFA, Utah Winter Finance Conference

 Summary: Data sharing generates comovements in operational, financial, and stock-market performances among data-connected firms, and induces strategic complementarity in firms’ product-design choices.